Inferior anastomotic vein

 The inferior anastomotic vein (also known as the vein of Labbe) is one of several superficial cerebral veins.
-It forms an anastomosis between the superficial middle cerebral vein and transverse sinus, opening into either at either end.
+It is a large, highly variable vein extending across the lateral hemispheric surface of the temporal lobe to form an anastomosis between the superficial middle cerebral vein and transverse sinus, opening into either at either end.

-It courses across the surface of the temporal lobe.
 It drains adjacent cortical regions, gathering tributaries from minor veins of the temporal lobe.